 An expulsion may take place after the student and student's parents are asked to appear at an expulsion meeting.
-However, they may waive the right to an expulsion meeting and request an opportunity to enroll in an approved alcohol and substance abuse education program.
+However, they may waive the right to an expulsion meeting and request an opportunity to enroll in an approved alcohol and substance abuse education program by signing a Form 16A Continued Enrollment Agreement.

-The First Offenders program is subject to the approval of the SLC director.
-If the student, parent, guardian, legal custodian chooses to waive the right to an expulsion meeting by signing Form S-8A, agreeing to a ten (10) day out of school suspension and enrolls the student in an approved alcohol and substance abuse education program, the student will return to school to continue his or her education on a probationary basis under the conditions of the waiver.
-Should the student fail to comply with the stipulations of the waiver or fails to complete the alcohol and substance abuse education program, the recommended expulsion will then become effective immediately.
+The First Offenders Program is subject to the approval of the SLC director.
+If the student, parent, guardian, legal custodian chooses to waive the right to an expulsion meeting by signing Form 16A, agreeing to a ten (10) day out of school suspension and enrolls the student in an approved alcohol and substance abuse education program, the student will return to school to continue his or her education on a probationary basis under the conditions of the waiver.
+Should the student fail to comply with the stipulations of the waiver or fail to complete the alcohol and substance abuse education program, the student is in violation of the agreement and a Violation of the Form 16A will be filed with the Superintendent's office where it will be reviewed by the Expulsion Examiner.
+If the Expulsion Examiner finds that a violation of the Form 16A agreement has occurred, an expulsion will take place.
+The parent/guardian have the right to meet with the Expulsion Examiner to discuss the case, however, no formal hearing will take place.

 The student and/or his parent, guardian, or legal custodian shall pay the cost of the approved alcohol and substance abuse education program and chemical assessment.
 Upon completion of the alcohol and substance abuse education program, the student and his or her parent, legal guardian, legal custodian shall provide documentation to verify completion of the program to the Director of the student's SLC.